rliffredo/advent-of-code/aoc_20/README.md

 in AoC (at least in some variant).
 And it was always fun.
 This time, however, it was a bit sad.
 [RIP, Conway](https://www.scottaaronson.com/blog/?p=4732)

+## Day 18: Operation Order

+I am not really satisfied with this one.
+I felt panic when reading the description, and for the first time I attacked the problem with a "code-first" approach.
+Which paid off in the first phase (I got my first placement under 1000), but made the second part much harder to solve.
+Eventually I cleaned up the code, and had it a bit nicer; still I am not fond of this approach: what is the _purpose_ opf those classes?
+What is the _advantage_ of this approach against a regular expression approach, removing iteratively all "inner" tokens, replacing with the result?
+The current approach has the advantage that I can represent the expression.
+Is that enough of a vantage?

+As usual, every year AoC exposes some part in my baggage that I need to improve.
+This is definitely one of those case.